pbpearman/capstone/readme.md

 <p>update flatten_kenya.ipynb.
 Add kenya_wo_problems.ipynb.
 This file flattens the Kenya data without flattening cells that result in variable numbers of columns.
 Thus, flatten_kenya.ipynb is superceded.
 Add file 4.1$

+<p>add Kenya_loan_data_analysis.ipynb.
+This is the current development version of the analysis of Kiva microloan data from Kenya 2016-09-16